rjb489/CS386-wkgOut/Deliverables/D6-Implementation2.md

 ###

-- Requirement: Redesign home page
+- Requirement: As a website user I like websites that are pretty and easy to navigate.
 - Issue: [179](https://github.com/rjb489/CS386-wkgOut/issues/179)
 - Pull Request: [164](https://github.com/rjb489/CS386-wkgOut/pull/164)
 - Implemented by: Laura Guerrero